-For women with bipolar disorder childbirth can be a high risk time – women are 23 times more likely to be admitted to psychiatric hospital with bipolar disorder in the month following delivery than at any other time in their life.
+For women with bipolar disorder, childbirth can be a high risk time of recurrence of mood disorder.
+Admission to psychiatric hospital with an episode of bipolar disorder is 23 times more likely in the month following delivery compared to any other time in a woman’s life.

-We know that genetic factors are important, the big hormonal changes that occur after having a baby may be involved and sleep disruption may also play an important role in some women.
+Unfortunately, the specific causes and triggers of mood episodes that occur in relation to childbirth are not well understood.
+However, we know that genetic factors, the big hormonal changes that occur after having a baby and sleep disruption may play an important role.

-We are currently carrying out research, the BDRN Prospective Study, that we hope will lead to better prediction and treatments for episodes of illness following childbirth in women with bipolar disorder.
+We are currently carrying out research that we hope will lead to better prediction and treatments of these episodes.

 We would be delighted to hear from you if:

 You have bipolar disorder and have ever experienced an episode of postpartum psychosis or any other mood episode following childbirth that required hospital or home treatment